Berry Fool Tarts

 Some of Joanne’s blogging friends are throwing a surprise baby shower for her, and I’m absolutely thrilled to be able to help celebrate such an exciting time in my sweet friend’s life.
 Congratulations, Joanne!

-Okay, so let’s talk about these pretty little tarts.
+Okay, so let’s talk about these pretty little Berry Fool Tarts.
 They’re crazy easy and crazy good.
 If you can whip cream and operate a blender, you’ve got this.

 I made a simple cookie crust with vanilla wafers.
 You can easily change up the flavor a bit with different cookies for the crust.
 Graham crackers, pecan sandies, lemon cremes, and more would all be wonderful choices.
 I usually opt to bake cookie crusts briefly just to help them hold up a little better.
 If you prefer to skip the oven time, I recommend chilling them for about half an hour before filling them.